kathe/kathe.github.io/README.md

 ## About

-I am Kathe (काठे); a tinkerer, an engineer, and a software programmer from Mumbai, India.
+I am Kathe (काठे) from Mumbai, India.
+I used to be a tinkerer, an engineer, and a software programmer.

 Born in a Marathi speaking Indian Hindu family of the Somavaunshiya Kshatriya Paathaare clan of native Bombayites, I bear Chitaapaavan Konkanastha Brahmin lineage on my mother's side.